The River Findhorn

 the recorded sea trout catch on the water controlled by the

-Forres Angling Association over the past decade.
-It
+Forres Angling Association

 should be noted that the Association catches of salmon and

-grilse have shown no similar decline.
+grilse have shown no similar decline, with over 600 salmon

 Forres